spec-tacles/gateway/README.md

 Each of the below environment variables corresponds exactly to the config file above.

 - `DISCORD_TOKEN`
-- `EVENTS`: comma-separated list of gateway events
+- `DISCORD_EVENTS`: comma-separated list of gateway events

 Optional: